Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    This specification details how this failover and redundancy support can be achieved.

-# General Ingest Protocol Behavior # {#general}
+# Common Requirements for Interface-1 and Interface-2 # {#general}

   The media ingest follows the following
-  general requirements for both targetted interfaces.
+  common requirements for both interfaces.
-  The ingest interface uses existing media formats in combination with the HTTP POST method.

      1. The [=ingest source=] SHALL communicate using the HTTP POST method as defined in the HTTP protocol, version 1.1 [[!RFC7235]].
      2. The [=ingest source=]  SHOULD